Context

 Checking Permission

-You can confirm permission in two places:
+You can confirm permission in three places:

 In Dualhook